 - Slow Orb (Q) - Throws an orb that creates a zone that slows any who pass through it, preventing them from jumping and emitting a distinct noise when they move through it.

 - Barrier Orb (E) - Creates a large, impassable wall.

 - Signature: Healing Orb (C) - Heals you or an ally over several seconds.

 - Ultimate: Resurrection (X) - Revive an ally to full health after a quick delay.

-What role does Sova fill?: Initiator - Recon/Crowd Control
+Role: Initiator - Recon/Crowd Control

-Who is he?: Sova is Valorant’s Russian representative, and he’s also the resident recon of the game.
+Backstory: Sova is Valorant’s Russian representative, and he’s also the resident recon of the game.
 It’s not just Sova’s sniper rifle that makes him dangerous from a distance.
 He can also sniff out enemies for his own attacks or give his team vital information that could lead to a strategic kill.

 - Shock Bolt (Q) - Fires a bolt that radiates damaging bursts of static energy on impact.